Rule of inference: Basic concepts

 Rules of inference only ensure that the conclusion is true if the premises are true.
-An argument with false premises can still be valid, but its conclusion could be false.
+An argument with false premises can still be valid, but its conclusion may be false.
 For example, the argument "If pigs can fly, then the sky is purple.
 Pigs can fly.
 Therefore, the sky is purple." is valid because it follows modus ponens, even though it contains false premises.
 A valid argument is called a sound argument if all of its premises are true.

-Rules of inference are closely related to tautologies.
+Rules of inference are closely related to tautologies or logical truths.
 In logic, a tautology is a statement that is true only because of the logical vocabulary it uses, independent of the meanings of its non-logical vocabulary.
 For example, the statement "if the tree is green and the sky is blue then the tree is green" is true independently of the meanings of terms like tree and green, making it a tautology.
 Every argument following a rule of inference can be transformed into a tautology.
 This is achieved by forming a conjunction (and) of all premises and connecting it through implication (if ... then ...) to the conclusion, thereby combining all the individual statements of the argument into a single statement.
 For example, the valid argument "The tree is green and the sky is blue.
 Therefore, the tree is green." can be transformed into the tautology "if the tree is green and the sky is blue then the tree is green".
-Rules of inference are also closely related to laws of thought, which are basic principles of logic that can take the form of tautologies.
-For example, the law of identity asserts that each entity is identical to itself.
-Other traditional laws of thought include the law of non-contradiction and the law of excluded middle.

 Rules of inference are not the only way to demonstrate that an argument is valid.
-Alternative methods include the use of truth tables, which applies to propositional logic, and truth trees, which can also be employed in first-order logic.
+Alternative methods include the use of truth tables, which apply to propositional logic, and truth trees, which can also be employed in first-order logic.